ruchanimbalkar/countries-app-fall-2025/version-3/README.md

 ## 🚀 Roadmap: Step-by-step guide to building Version 3
 Make sure you've finished Version 2 before starting.

+### Review the API documentation
+1. Check out the `api-documentation.md` file to learn about all of the API endpoints you can use to store & retrieve the Form data, Saved Countries data, and Country Count data.

+### Plan and Pseudo-code
+1. Take time to understand your current code: App.jsx, App.css, pages, and components.
+2. Think through where you will be storing and retrieving the 3 pieces of data (form, saved countries, and view count).
+3. Pseudo-code the data flow for the 3 pieces of data.

 ###  Project Setup: Copy your files over
 1. Copy all of the files from your `version-2` folder and paste them into your `version-3` folder
 2. Push your code to Github!
 Your `version-2` code will serve as the starting point for `version-3`.

-### Review and Plan
-1. Take time to understand your current code: App.jsx, App.css, pages, and components.
-2. Think through where you will be storing and retrieving the 3 pieces of data (form, saved countries, and view count).

-### Replace the contents of your `vite.config.js` file
+### Project Setup: Replace the contents of your `vite.config.js` file
 1. Delete all of the code that's currently inside of your `vite.config.js` file
 2. In its place, copy and paste this code into your `vite.config.js` file:
    ```